One of the most beloved of all Swabian dishes, Kasespatzle (German Cheese Spaetzle) is everything great comfort food should be!

 Butter a 9×13 (or slightly smaller) casserole dish.
 Place a third of the Spätzle in the bottom of dish, followed by a third of the cheese and a third of the caramelized onions.
 Sprinkle some salt over each layer.

 Repeat until you’ve completed all the layers, ending with the cheese and the onions on top.

 Bake the Spätzle uncovered at 400 degrees F for about 10 minutes or until the cheese is melted and the some of the edges have just started to get crispy.

 Serve immediately.
 A light sprinkling of chopped parsley always adds a bit of color and class.

-- 1 batch Homemade German Spätzle (can be made in advance and refrigerated until ready use, then let warm to room temperature before baking).
-Can also use a large bag of store-bought, but homemade strongly recommended.
+- 1 batch Homemade German Spätzle (about 5 cups cooked Spätzle, can use store-bought if preferred), can be made in advance and refrigerated until ready use, then let warm to room temperature before baking.

 - 6 tablespoons butter

-- 12 ounces shredded Emmentaler or Jarlsberg (combine some Gruyere for extra flavor)
+- 12 ounces shredded Emmentaler or Jarlsberg (Swiss-like from Norway, mild) (you can also add some Gruyere for extra flavor)

 - Preheat the oven to 400 degrees F. Butter a 9x13 (or a little smaller) casserole dish.

 - To make the caramelized onions: Melt the butter in a medium-sized heavy stock pot or Dutch oven.
 Add the onions and stir occasionally for 20-30 minutes until deeply caramelized.
 Halfway into it sprinkle with a little salt and sugar to help with the caramelizing.
 Get the onions nice and brown.